AnujPanthri/Yolo-v2-apple-detection/README.md

 It took me 1 month to complete this!

-i started this project on 1st april 2021 and completed it my 1st may 2021
+i started this project on 1st april 2021 and completed it by 1st may 2021